6 Best Tips to Repay Your Student Loan Early

-The best way to handle student loans is to choose the right repayment plan.
+The best way to handle student loans is to choose the right education loan repayment plan.
 Your lender will offer you a choice of repayment options.
 Choose the one that best suits your budget.
 You need to keep in mind how long your moratorium is.
 This way, you know how much time you have on hand to find a job and save up before your first EMI begins.
 Also, do think about how much you can expect to earn in your first job.
 All of this will help you figure out the right tenure and EMI.
 Without this kind of planning, you may end up choosing a much higher EMI that might be heavy on your pocket.

 Opt for a shorter loan tenure

 A great way to manage student loans is by opting for a short tenure.
 A shorter tenure might see you pay higher EMIs, but it will also help you save a lot in interest paid towards your loan.
 Now, this does not mean that you go beyond your means and choose unaffordable EMIs.
 Rather, choose the shortest possible tenure that you can manage.
 You can use an education loan EMI calculator to help you understand the monthly payments you can afford.

 Missing out on loan payments can really be detrimental to your financial health.
 It can affect your credit score and see you end up paying up late fees too.
 To avoid missing out on payments, simply set up automatic debits from your savings account.
 These payments will go out like clockwork and save you from paying any missed EMI penalties.
 Regular payments will go a long way in helping you maintain a healthy credit report.
 A good credit report, in turn, comes in handy when you apply for loans in the future.